 Rated AV® Preeminent™ by Martindale-Hubbell, recognized in 2006, 2007, 2013 and 2014 as a Florida Super Lawyer and in 2012 as one of Florida's Legal Elite by Florida Trend Magazine, Mark is admitted to practice before the Florida Supreme Court, the United States Court of Appeals for the Eleventh Circuit and the United States District Court for the Middle District of Florida.
 He has tried cases in county, circuit and federal courts and argued before the District Courts of Appeal.
 In 2010, he represented a client testifying before the U.S. House of Representatives in Washington, D.C.

-A graduate of the University of Florida, Mark worked as an insurance adjuster for 2 years before starting law school.
-As a law student, he made the Dean's List and was elected to membership of The American Journal of Trial Advocacy where he authored "Protective Orders: Sword and Shield in the War of Discovery" 12:3 The American Journal of Trial Advocacy (Summer 1989).
+A graduate of the University of Florida, Mark worked as an insurance adjuster for two years before starting law school.
+As a law student, he made the Dean's List and was elected to membership of The American Journal of Trial Advocacy, where he authored "Protective Orders: Sword and Shield in the War of Discovery," 12:3 The American Journal of Trial Advocacy (Summer 1989).
 Mark was also active in moot court and mock trial competitions before graduating from the Cumberland School of Law in 1989.

 Significant Representative Matters

-Defended state agency and obtained defense verdict in wrongful death trial alleging inadequate traffic control.
+Defended a state agency and obtained defense verdict in wrongful death trial alleging inadequate traffic control.

-Defended tourist destination and obtained defense verdict in trial alleging inadequate slip resistance of drainage grates.
+Defended a tourist destination and obtained defense verdict in trial alleging inadequate slip resistance of drainage grates.